-A cute young couple stands in front of where I sit on the subway.
+A young couple stands in front of me on the train.

-Their love is new; new enough that they are still shy,
+Their love is new, they are still shy;

 She blushes, protesting!

-His hand grasps at her hipbones.
 "No, I can tell.
-You're trying to protect my feelings!"
+You're trying to protect my feelings."

-I imagine them unsmiling; her protests are more adamant, not met with his laughter.
+I imagine them unsmiling; her protests more adamant,

 accepting the truth of her lies in silence,

 and remembers that day on the subway